rkolbi/RRF-machine-config-files/Prusa MK3s/latest-file-dump.md

 G30                                                        ; home Z by probing the bed G1 H0 Z5 F400                                              ; lift Z to the 5mm position

-M558 F50 A9                                                ; slow z-probe, second pass
+M558 F50 A5 S-1                                            ; slow z-probe, take 5 probes and yield average
 G30                                                        ; home Z by probing the bed G1 H0 Z5 F400                                              ; lift Z to the 5mm position